-CSIRO PUBLISHING now produces eBooks for most new releases and selected backlist titles.
+CSIRO Publishing produces eBooks for most new releases and selected backlist titles.

-- View the current range at CSIRO PUBLISHING’s eBooks and retail partners.
-This list will be growing as we add our new titles each year and digitise more classic and out-of-print works.
+- View the current range at CSIRO Publishing’s eBooks and retail partners.
+This list grows each year as we add our new titles and digitise more classic and out-of-print works.

 - Individuals may purchase eBooks from our retail partners.
-For titles that have an eBook available there is a link from the individual web catalogue page from our site to the eBooks.com shop.
+For titles that have an eBook available there is a link from the individual web catalogue page from our site to eBooks.com, Google Play, Kobo and Amazon.

-- Libraries can also order individual titles from suppliers including: EBL, James Bennett, DA Direct, MyiLibray, NetLibrary/Ebsco and Wheelers.
+- Libraries can also order individual titles from suppliers including: ProQuest, James Bennett/Baker & Taylor, MyiLibrary, EBSCO and Wheelers.

 What eBook formats do you offer?

 - Individuals can purchase our eBooks as PDF or EPUB files for most books.

 - Our Institutional Collections for libraries are based on PDF files.

 - PDF is the most popular document publishing format for general use.
 In order to give users a simpler and less cluttered reading interface, Adobe developed Digital Editions, a free download especially for reading ebooks.
 The benefit of viewing PDF ebooks is that they retain the original design of each page - so you see on your screen exactly what the book designer intended.

 - The EPUB format is perfect for reading on smaller screens, because the lines of text ´reflow´ and adjust to accommodate varying font sizes and screen sizes.
 Adobe Digital Editions has been developed to make it possible for you to read your favourite ebooks on computers as well as a wide variety of hand-held devices, phones and ebook reading devices.